lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/step3-vector-top.md

-# Viewing Vector metrics in real time using `vector top`

 [`vector top`][top], not to be confused with `vector tap` from the last tutorial (!), is a command of the `vector` CLI that enables you to view Vector's internal metrics in real time.
 It's inspired by [htop] and, like `tap`, is a powerful way to eavesdrop on Vector's internal activity.